SuhailHanif0/Personalized-Chatbot-for-Job-Support/README.md

 <h1 align="centre">REQUIREMENTS</h1>
 <p>1.Python: We use python as a programming language for building the application.

-2. gradio: Gradio is the fastest way to demo your machine learning model with a friendly web interface.
+2.Gradio: Gradio is the fastest way to demo your machine learning model with a friendly web interface.

-3. openai: provides convenient access to the OpenAI API from applications written in the Python language.
+3.Openai: provides convenient access to the OpenAI API from applications written in the Python language.

-4. OS: This module provides a portable way of using operating system-dependent functionality.
+4.OS: This module provides a portable way of using operating system-dependent functionality.

 5.ChatGPT API: ChatGPT can be used to generate responses to questions, code,